eatyourpeas/checktick/docs/question-group-template-library.md

 ## Publishing your own templates

-Organization admins can publish question groups from their surveys as organization-level templates.
-To publish:
+Organization admins can publish question groups from their surveys as templates.
+Published templates can be:

-1. Navigate to the question group in your survey builder
-2. Click the "Publish as Template" button
-3. Fill in required information:
-   - Template name
-   - Description
-   - Language
-   - Tags
-   - Attribution information (if applicable)
-4. Choose publication level:
-   - **Organization**: Visible only to users in your organization
+- **Organization-level**: Visible only to your organization members
-   - **Global**: Requires CheckTick admin approval
+- **Global**: Visible to all CheckTick users

-### Copyright protection

-- You can only publish question groups you created yourself
-- You cannot publish question groups that were imported from other templates
-- This protects copyright and prevents circular attribution issues
-- If you modify an imported template significantly, create a new question group from scratch
+For detailed instructions on publishing templates, including attribution requirements and copyright protection, see [Publishing Question Groups](/docs/publish-question-groups/).

 ## Specialist templates vs. question group templates